cotsom/CloudExec/README.md

 # Kube
 This mode  is designed to discover & exploit kube.
 It will scan and highlight all found **kubernetes** and **kubelet** api.
 If the api is not closed behind authentication, the tool will highlight this

+# Etcd
+This mod is designed to discover etcd.
+It will scan and highlight all found **v2** and **v3** etcd api.
+If the api is not closed behind authentication, the tool will highlight this.
+Also `--keycount` flag will calculate count avaible keys in storage.

+# Redis
+This mod is designed to discover redis.
+It will scan and highlight all found redis ports.
+If auth is not required -  the tool will highlight this.
+Also `--keycount` flag will calculate count avaible keys in storage.

 # Install
 Go 1.23+